 If this is your first Christmas with a new baby, then first of all a big Congratulations from all of us!
-Your Baby's First Christmas can be a big event for you, even if your little one has no clue what is happening around them.
-If you are stressing out, or others are piling on the pressure then we have a few tips and ideas that we hope might help make the day as enjoyable as possible for all of you.
+Your baby's first Christmas will be a big event for you, even if your little one has no clue what is happening around them.
+If you are stressing out, or others are piling on the pressure, we have a few tips and ideas that we hope might help make the day as enjoyable as possible for all of you.

 - Enjoy it! - Whatever you do try and enjoy the day.
 Don't spend it in the kitchen cooking up a feast, you have enough to do looking after a newborn.
 Keep it simple and have fun.